bitanath/mlx-stable-diffusion/README.md

 3. Random Number generation does not follow the pytorch sense, and needs a couple of different methods to set a global PRNG seed and then work from there.
 I like Pytorch's api better for this, even though MLX seems to be lower level.

 ### Speed
 Here are my __non scientific__ benchmarks.
 In a sort of practical application I think there's a _rule of tenths_ that applies.
 CPU = 10x MLX = 10x CUDA roughly in terms of inference times.
-However, having
+However, having MLX allows for much faster prototyping on even a moderately powerful Macbook, better than taking up expensive GPU time.
+I just wish translation from MLX to Pytorch and the reverse was easier.

 ### Text to Image
 | Device               | Steps | Inference Time |